-Our current competitors include BeyondTrust Corporation, Broadcom Inc. (which acquired CA Technologies), One Identity LLC, and Thycotic Software Ltd., in the access and identity management market, some of which may offer solutions at lower price points.
-Further, we may face competition due to changes in the manner that organizations utilize IT assets and the security solutions applied to them, such as the provision of privileged account security functionalities as part of public cloud providers' infrastructure offerings, or cloud-based identity management solutions.
-Limited IT budgets may also result in competition with providers of other advanced threat protection solutions such as McAfee, LLC, Palo Alto Networks, Splunk Inc., and NortonLifeLock, Inc. (formerly known as Symantec Corporation acquired by Broadcom Inc.).
-We also may compete, to a certain extent, with vendors that offer products or services in adjacent or complementary markets to privileged access management, including identity management vendors and cloud platform providers such as Amazon Web Services, Google Cloud Platform, and Microsoft Azure.
-As the privileged access management market has matured significantly over the recent years, the entry barrier is now lower and it is easier for competitors to compete in the market.
+Our current competitors in the Privileged Access Management market include BeyondTrust Corporation, NortonLifeLock, Inc. (acquired by Broadcom Inc.), One Identity LLC and Thycotic Software Ltd., some of which may offer solutions at lower price points.
+Further, we may face competition due to changes in the manner that organizations utilize IT assets and the security solutions applied to them, such as the provision of Privileged Access Management functionalities as part of public cloud providers' infrastructure offerings, or cloud-based identity management solutions.
+With the acquisition of Idaptive and our strategy to provide customers with a comprehensive identity security portfolio, and our DevOps security solution, some of the functionality offered in our products may compete with certain solutions in the market such as solutions from Okta Inc., Microsoft Corporation or HashiCorp, Inc. In addition, Limited IT budgets may also result in competition with providers of other advanced threat protection solutions such as Palo Alto Networks, CrowdStrike Holdings, Inc. and NortonLifeLock, Inc.

+We also may compete, to a certain extent, with vendors that offer products or services in adjacent or complementary markets to Privileged Access Management, including identity management vendors and cloud platform providers such as Amazon Web Services, Google Cloud Platform, and Microsoft Azure.
+As the identity and access and Privileged Access Management markets have matured significantly over recent years the entry barrier is now lower, and it is easier for competitors to compete in the market.
 Some of our competitors are large companies and have wider technical and financial resources and broader customer bases used to bring competitive solutions to the market.
-These companies may already have existing relationships as an established vendor for other product offerings, and certain customers may prefer one single IT vendor for product security procurement rather than purchasing solely based on product performance.
+These companies may already have existing relationships as an established vendor for other product offerings, and certain customers may prefer one single IT vendor for product security procurement than purchasing solely based on product performance.
 Such companies may use these advantages to offer products and services that are perceived to be as effective as ours at a lower price or for free as part of a larger product package or solely in consideration for maintenance and services fees, which could result in increased market pressure to offer our solutions and services at lower prices.
 They may also develop different products to compete with our current solutions and respond more quickly and effectively than we do to new or changing opportunities, technologies, standards or client requirements or enjoy stronger sales and service capabilities in certain regions.
-Additionally, niche vendors are developing and marketing lower cost solutions with limited privileged access management functionality that may impact our ability to maintain premium market pricing.
+Additionally, niche vendors are developing and marketing lower cost solutions with limited Privileged Access Management functionality that may impact our ability to maintain premium market pricing.